MatrixManAtYrService/Righting/sandbox/OwningAPieceOfTheMonolith.md

 A few weeks ago, William went live in web-mode in the US (on separate servers than the batch-mode version I described earlier).
 We expect to take responsibility for billing web operations in the EU soon.
-We can't claim total independence from Server--there are several components that play a critical role in the billing team's mission that are still handled in Server, and some of thes may never find their way over to William.
+We can't claim total independence from Server--there are several components that play a critical role in the billing team's mission that are still handled in Server, and some of these may never find their way over to William.
 But we feel that having deployed both an independent web and batch server is a significant milestone.

 <img src="https://upload.wikimedia.org/wikipedia/commons/e/ec/Water_droplet.jpg" width=500 />

-Initially, it seemed, each challenge could be handled most easily with a compromize that took us back towards tight coupling with Server.
+Initially, it seemed, each challenge could be handled most easily with a compromise that took us back towards tight coupling with Server.
-And some of those compromizes have turned out to be the right thing to do.
+And some of those compromises have turned out to be the right thing to do.
-But in cases where the functionaity was central to our team's mission, we resisted Server's pull.
+But in cases where the functionality was central to our team's mission, we resisted Server's pull.
 And now that we've achieved a certain distance, the easier-way-forward has started to favor independence.
 Rather than pulling us back, the natural tensions within our code seem to be focusing us on our interfaces--on which server is responsible for what--and I think that it is a healthy focus.
 William's story isn't over, but that's where chapter one ends--with the code finally relaxing and letting the separation happen.